BRC20 Pinning Attack

 \textbf{Inscribing context.} Inscription involves embedding personalized content into each unique satoshi.
 Such data is assigned the P2TR script type, and the generated inscriptions are stored within the SegWit section of a transaction (\textit{witness}), presented in various formats such as text (JSON formats), images, audio, and even highly compressed video files (peep at \cite{ordinalsbot}\cite{ordiscan}).

-In particular, we take a text-based BRC20 (e.g., ORDI~\cite{ordicoin}) as the instance.
+We take a text-based BRC20 (e.g., ORDI~\cite{ordicoin}) as the instance.
 The on-chain inscription contains several crucial details (see Listing~\ref{list-transfer}), including the protocol name ($\mathsf{brc20}$), operation (e.g., $\mathsf{transfer}$), token name (e.g., $\mathsf{ordi}$), total amount of tokens to be issued ($\mathsf{max}$), maximum amount of tokens to be minted in each round ($\mathsf{lim}$), and amount of tokens to be minted/transferred ($\mathsf{amt}$).

-\textbf{On-chain storage.} BRC20 tokens are fully settled on-chain, and their movement (i.e., implementing the $\mathsf{Transfer}$ operation) depends on the transfer of Bitcoin native transactions (i.e., the sending and receiving of satoshis) via the underlying layer-one network (cf.~Fig.\ref{fig:onchain}).
-The Bitcoin network only records native transaction activities related to these inscriptions, whereas it does not provide real-time insights into the status of existing BRC20 tokens or account balances (unlike account-based models~\cite{wood2014ethereum}).
+\textbf{On-chain storage.} BRC20 tokens are settled on-chain, and their movement (i.e., implementing the $\mathsf{Transfer}$ operation) depends on the transfer of Bitcoin native transactions (i.e., the sending and receiving of satoshis) via the underlying layer-one network (cf. Fig.\ref{fig:offchain}).
+The Bitcoin network only records native transaction activities related to these inscriptions.
+It does not provide real-time insights into the status of BRC20 balances (unlike account-based models~\cite{wood2014ethereum}).
 These functionalities are delegated to off-chain layers.

-\textbf{Off-chain retrieves.} Users interact with those on-chain tokens via off-chain validation services (a.k.a., \textit{indexers}~\cite{wang2023understanding}), which facilitate real-time data retrieval.
-Indexers are responsible for tracking which wallets minted the original token supply up to the maximum limit, determining where minting ceased and tracing whether tokens traded in secondary markets can be linked back to wallets (Fig.\ref{fig:offchain}).
+\textbf{Off-chain retrieves.} Users interact with those on-chain tokens via off-chain validation services (also known as \textit{indexers}~\cite{wang2023understanding}), which facilitate real-time data retrieval.
+Indexers are responsible for tracking which wallets minted the original token supply up to the maximum limit, determining where minting ceased, and tracing whether tokens traded in secondary markets can be linked back to wallets.

 Indexers only track transactions without modifying or appending on-chain data.
 Even if an indexer fails, there is no risk of fund loss, as it can be deterministically reconstructed by reapplying the transaction rules.
 Many users may be unaware of these indexers, as their services are often integrated into user-friendly wallets such as Ordinals Wallet~\cite{ordinalwallet}, UniSat~\cite{unisat}, Binance's hot wallet~\cite{binanceweb3wallet}, etc.